-The 500,000 shares Checkpoint granted to Dana-Farber, vested immediately.
-The shares were valued by an independent consultant utilizing a discounted cash flow model to determine the weighted market value of invested capital, discounted by a lack of marketability of 44.8% and a weighted average cost of capital of 30%, net of debt utilized resulting in a value of \$0.065 per share.
-During the three months ended June 30, 2015, Checkpoint recorded expense of \$32,500 in research and development - licenses acquired on the Unaudited Condensed Consolidated Statements of Operations.
+In connection with its license agreement with Dana-Farber, Checkpoint granted Dana-Farber 500,000 fully vested shares of its common stock.
+The share price was valued by the Company utilizing a discounted cash flow model to determine the weighted market value of invested capital, discounted by a lack of marketability of 44.8% and a weighted average cost of capital of 30%, and net of debt utilized, resulting in a value of \$0.065 per share for which Checkpoint recorded expense of \$32,500.
+Additionally, pursuant to the license agreement on September 30, 2015, Checkpoint granted to Dana-Farber an additional 136,803 shares of Checkpoint common stock resulting in a charge of \$0.6 million.
+During the three and nine months ended September 30, 2015 and in connection with these grants, Checkpoint recorded expense of \$0.6 million in research and development - licenses acquired on the unaudited condensed consolidated statements of operations.

-Collaboration Agreement with TG Therapeutics
+Collaboration Agreements with TG Therapeutics, Inc.

-In connection with the license agreement with Dana-Farber, Checkpoint entered into a collaboration agreement with TGTX to develop and commercialize the Anti-PD-L1 and Anti-GITR antibody research programs in the field of hematological malignancies.
-Under the terms of the agreements, Checkpoint retains the right to develop and commercialize these antibodies in the field of solid tumors.
+In connection with its license agreement with Dana-Farber, Checkpoint entered into a collaboration agreement with TGTX to develop and commercialize the Anti-PD-L1 and Anti-GITR antibody research programs in the field of hematological malignancies.
+Under the terms of the collaboration agreement, Checkpoint retains the right to develop and commercialize these antibodies in the field of solid tumors.
 Both programs are currently in pre-clinical development.
 TGTX paid Checkpoint \$0.5 million, representing an up-front licensing fee, and will make additional development and sales-based milestone payments as well as pay a tiered single digit royalty on net sales.
-During the three and six months ended June 30, 2015, the Company recognized \$0 and \$0.5 million, respectively, in revenue from its collaboration agreement with TGTX in the Unaudited Condensed Consolidated Statements of Operations.
+During the three and nine months ended September 30, 2015, the Company recognized nil and \$0.5 million, respectively, in revenue from its collaboration agreement with TGTX on the unaudited condensed consolidated statements of operations.